agarthetiger/jengu-demo/README.md

 # jengu-demo

-How to use Jengu to test Jenkins Shared Library DSL code
+This is an example repo showing how to use [Jengu](https://github.com/agarthetiger/jengu) to test Jenkins Shared Library DSL code.